-It was a gradual climb I reached the finial 500, where I encountered three 100' very steep snowfields.
+It was a gradual climb I reached the final 500', where I encountered three 100' very steep snowfields.
 The snow was soft and i made use of my ice axe to aid my ascent.
 Once on top, the view from the pass was very lovely.

 The descent down to the Elwha was a very long walk.
 There were beautiful wildflowers in the high meadows and then after that; only old growth trees.
 Ended up being a rather boring walk.

 I arrived to my next camp two hours before dark.
-There was no ranger to founds at Hayes River Ranger Station; I was hoping to get a current weather report, off their radio.
+There was no ranger to be found at Hayes River Ranger Station.
+I was hoping to get a current weather report off their radio.
 I chose a lone campsite near the river.
 Before dinner, I decided to climb into the river for an evening bath.

-I didnt sleep overnight.
+I didn't sleep overnight.
 That made low energy hiking all day.
 Ended up traveling for 12 hours up the Elwha, Low Divide, Martins Park and back to the Low Divide.
 It was way too much hiking for one day with a heavy pack.
-I was very tried all day.
+I was very tired all day.